Four-dimensional differential equations for the leading divergences of dimensionally-regulated loop integrals: Summary and outlook

 \section{Summary and outlook}

-We presented a method for computing the leading divergent part of Feynman integrals.
+We presented a method for computing the leading divergent part of Feynman integrals that are free of subdivergences.
 Our method leverages simplifications that occur in limit as the dimensional regulator is taken to zero.
 We effectively use four-dimensional IBP relations and differential equations.
 This leads to substantial improvements: fewer master integrals are needed, and the IBP relations are faster to solve.
-The presented pedagogical examples and reproduced three-loop HQET integrals from the literature as a proof of concept.
+The presented pedagogical examples and reproduced three-loop HQET integrals from the literature are proofs of concept.
+This method achieves the computation by the steps in Figure \ref{flowchart}.

 We find the following extensions of the work in this paper promising: \begin{enumerate} \item Apply the method to cutting-edge applications that go beyond the state of the art.
-Potential applications include anomalous dimensions of composite operators, and the soft anomalous dimension matrix \cite{Liu:2022elt}. \item Extend the method to Feynman integrals with subdivergences, truncating the Laurent expansion in the dimensional regulator at a given order. \item Combine the method with insights into the structure of the Feynman graph polynomials from tropical geometry \cite{Arkani-Hamed:2022cqe}. \end{enumerate}
+Potential applications include anomalous dimensions of composite operators, and the soft anomalous dimension matrix \cite{Liu:2022elt}. \item Extend the method to Feynman integrals with subdivergences, truncating the Laurent expansion in the dimensional regulator at a given order.
+This requires a careful identification of the relevant regions of loop integration.
+This will likely lead to an increase in the number of finite master integrals to be considered, but we still expect a significant simplification compared to the general, $D$-dimensional case. \item Combine the method with insights into the structure of the Feynman graph polynomials from tropical geometry.
+The latter allow to identify the relevant divergent regions and to write their (finite) coefficients in terms of integrals that appear naturally from the geometry \cite{Schultka:2018nrs,Arkani-Hamed:2022cqe}. \end{enumerate}